Lens op de Mens is open 6 June – 30 September 2021

 After two successful editions, Lens op de Mens vzw, in collaboration with CC Palethe and the municipal council of Pelt is organizing the third edition of the biennial photo festival ‘Lens op de Mens’ in the summer of 2021.

 For this third edition, we are continuing along the road already travelled.
 Professional and amateur photographers from all over the world are welcome to present their most beautiful images to the public.
 The theme of this edition is again ‘man’ in the broadest sense of the word.

-An international jury of professional photographers will make a selection from all submitted photos.
-We hope again for a large number of submissions by photographers worldwide.
-In addition to the numerous guest exhibitions, a total of around 1,000 photos are exhibited both in the open air and in the many indoor locations.
+An international jury of professional photographers made a selection from all submitted photos.
+A record breaking number of images was submitted by photographers worldwide.
+In addition to the numerous guest exhibitions, a total of around 1,000 photos are exhibited mostly in the open air (corona proof) and in a few indoor locations.

 Sub-theme edition 2021: Man in times of corona pandemic

 The image for this new edition is from the Slovakian photographer Martin Krystýnek.
 It is part of his project ‘Faces’.
 Martin was our Gold Award winner in the 2019 Professional Photographers category.
 In that year he also obtained the title of MQEP Master Qualified European Photographer from the FEP Federation of European Professional Photographers.
 In addition, he obtained many important national and international awards.
-You can admire more of his works at our guest exhibition of the winners of Lens op de Mens 2019 in CC Palethe. www.martinkrystynek.com
+You can admire more of his works at our guest exhibition of the winners of Lens op de Mens 2019. www.martinkrystynek.com

 Pelt, 2nd April 2020